Sexual abuse claims against schools and teachers

 We offer no-win, no-fee arrangements and can be contacted in complete confidence on a 24/7 basis about your potential claim against a school or education establishment.

 Sam has been specialising in claims against both schools in the private sector and those in the state education system for over 20 years.
-We have represented countless claimants, both children and adults in recent and historic cases involving teachers.
+She has also represented current and former students in cases against college and university lecturers.
+She has represented countless claimants, both children and adults in recent and historic cases involving teachers.